Clinical Focus | Dr Ishendra Bapoo | Chinese Medicine & Acupuncture

 Repair what is depleted

 Once the system is steadier, treatment can nourish what is low, support tissue recovery, and improve resilience.
-This is where lasting change is built.
+This is where durability begins to develop.

 3